Khey17/fin-BERT/README.md

 ## 📅 Project Status

-Currently setting up the environment and preparing for Phase 1: Problem Scoping.
+Built a Data Pipeline that collects daily data of apple stock prices and news that affects the prices, and moving on to Phase 3: Data Cleaning/Preprocessing